Alation/Allie-SDK/docs/pages/reference/VirtualDataSource.md

 * query_params: (VirtualDataSourceParams): Query Params for the POST request.

 Returns:
-* boolean: Success/Failure of the API POST Call(s).
+* List of JobDetailsVirtualDatasourcePost: Status report of the executed background jobs.